Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

-The exact analytic results for this system are, of course, well known and given in any standard text on quantum mechanics.
-There is therefore no need for any approximation for this celebrated example.
-However, these `exact' results provide a further test of the accuracy and efficacy of the ISW-approximation in NGAS.
-It is purely in this context that the SHO is discussed here as a particular case ($g= 0 $) of the AHO.
-The substitution: $g=0$ in Eqs.(60-63) lead to the following corresponding results for the SHO:
+The exact analytical solutions for the quantum Simple Harmonic Oscillator (SHO) are well-documented and can be found in any standard quantum mechanics textbook.
+Consequently, there is no necessity for approximation of this renowned example.
+Nevertheless, these 'exact' results serve as a benchmark for evaluating the accuracy and effectiveness of the ISW approximation in NGAS.
+It is for this reason that the SHO is examined here as a specific instance ($g= 0$) of the AHO.
+The Hamiltonian of the SHO is derived from that of the AHO, as presented in equation (51), by setting the quartic coupling $g$ to zero, and is expressed as: